Iximiel/plumed-school-benchmark/NAVIGATION.md

 # How to use the plumed benchmark command

-The lesson is organized in:
+The lesson contains:
-- a [manual](README.md) forn plumed benchmark
+- a [manual](README.md) for plumed benchmark
 - a [small tutorial](Tutorial.md) in which I show how to measure and confront performances working with the COORDINATION action
 - a small introduction to creating a [flame graph](Perf.md) from a plumed benchmark run.
+- a [list of input files](Inputs.md) that we have used in the past when benchmarking PLUMED.

 The tutorial has also a companion [notebook](Tutorial.ipynb), with all the scripts I used to make the images